 Operating profit for fiscal 2011 was \$118.5 million, compared to \$116.6 million for fiscal 2010.
 The increase in operating profit for fiscal 2011 reflected the impact of acquisitions and a favorable impact of \$1.4 million from changes in foreign currency values against the U.S. dollar.
-These increases were partially offset by higher commodity costs, primarily in the Bronze and Casket segments.
-Bronze segment operating profit for fiscal 2011 was \$52.5 million, compared to \$56.2 million for fiscal 2010.
+These increases were partially offset by higher commodity costs, primarily in the Cemetery Products and Funeral Home Products segments.
+Cemetery Products segment operating profit for fiscal 2011 was \$52.5 million, compared to \$56.2 million for fiscal 2010.
 The decrease in fiscal 2011 operating profit compared to fiscal 2010 reflected lower sales, including an unfavorable shift in product mix, and a significant increase in bronze metal costs in fiscal 2011.
-Operating profit for the Casket segment for fiscal 2011 was \$26.8 million, compared to \$26.2 million for fiscal 2010.
-The increase in Casket segment operating profit for fiscal 2011 primarily reflected the benefit of acquisitions.
-Excluding acquisitions, Casket segment operating profit declined, primarily reflecting an unfavorable change in product mix and the impact of higher steel and fuel costs, partially offset by the benefit of recent cost structure initiatives.
-Cremation segment operating profit for the year ended September 30, 2011 was \$5.7 million, compared to \$4.9 million a year ago.
-Fiscal 2011 operating profit reflected higher sales and the impact of the March 2010 acquisition of a small cremation equipment manufacturer in the U.K. Graphics Imaging operating profit for fiscal 2011 was \$22.4 million, compared to \$21.1 million for 2010.
+Operating profit for the Funeral Home Products segment for fiscal 2011 was \$29.0 million, compared to \$27.5 million for fiscal 2010.
+The increase in Funeral Home Products segment operating profit for fiscal 2011 primarily reflected the benefit of acquisitions.
+Excluding acquisitions, Funeral Home Products segment operating profit declined, primarily reflecting an unfavorable change in product mix and the impact of higher steel and fuel costs, partially offset by the benefit of recent cost structure initiatives.
+Cremation segment operating profit for the year ended September 30, 2011 was \$3.5 million, compared to \$3.6 million a year ago.
+Fiscal 2011 operating profit reflected the impact of higher equipment sales in the U.S. market and the March 2010 acquisition of a small cremation equipment manufacturer in the U.K., offset by lower margins on sales in the European market.
+Graphics Imaging operating profit for fiscal 2011 was \$22.4 million, compared to \$21.1 million for 2010.
 The increase in fiscal 2011 reflected higher sales, improvements in the segment's U.S. cost structure, the acquisition of Kroma and the favorable impact of changes in foreign currency values, partially offset by higher manufacturing costs in the segment's European gravure manufacturing operations.

-Operating profit for the Marking Products segment for fiscal 2011 was \$7.8 million, compared to \$5.8 million a year ago.
-The increase in Marking Products segment operating profit principally reflected the impact of acquisitions and higher sales in the U.S. and China.
+Operating profit for the Marking and Fulfillment Systems segment for fiscal 2011 was \$7.8 million, compared to \$5.8 million a year ago.
+The increase in Marking and Fulfillment Systems segment operating profit principally reflected the impact of acquisitions and higher sales in the U.S. and China.
 These increases were partially offset by an increase in research and development costs.
 The Merchandising Solutions segment operating profit was \$3.3 million for fiscal 2011, compared to \$2.4 million for fiscal 2010.
 The increase principally reflected the impact of higher sales.